My Drink of Choice – Vodka and Ginger Beer

 My drink of choice has become Vodka with Ginger Beer and a lime.
 I know it sounds a lot like a Moscow Mule.
 But because Mules have become a trendy drink, bartenders and restaurants are always trying to “improve” on the recipe.
 I’ve had the following put in my drink when ordering a Moscow Mule – bitters, jalapenos, cranberries, lemons, mint, pineapple, rosemary among many.
 Those extra ingredients take away from the simplicity of a Moscow Mule.
-So, I have taken to ordering only Vodka & Ginger Beer, with a wedge of lime.
+So, I just order only Vodka & Ginger Beer.
+With a wedge of lime.
 The Copper Cup is always a nice touch.

-Because I’m tasting a lot of Ginger Beers in various locations, I’ve become somewhat of a connoisseur of Ginger Beers.
-I like to taste my drink and guess what Ginger Beer is being served before I ask the bartender or server what brand is being used.
+Because I’m tasting a lot of Ginger Beers in various locations, I’ve become somewhat of a connoisseur.
+I like to taste my drink and guess which one is being served before I ask the bartender or server what brand is being used.
 I’m right more than I am wrong.

 This is what I look for in a good ginger beer:

 - I like it spicy.
 You should be able to taste the ginger.

 - It should burn a little going down,

 - I like it fresh.
 Ginger beer should taste like freshly juiced ginger.